filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 ## Using filters for fine-grained storage and retrieval deal acceptance

-In certain situations it is desirable to have more precise and dynamic control over a combination of deal parameters like for example:
+Your use-case might demand very precise and dynamic control over a combination of deal parameters.
-- cryptographic identity of client
-- time of day / resource utilization
-- content
-- etc.

 Lotus provides two IPC hooks allowing you to name a command to execute for every deal before the miner accepts it: